nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 #### Miguel (2047/6)

-  * Sprigg - Target Miguel
-    * Get to Level 5
+  * Sprigg - Get to Level 5 - DoppelGanger WightKnight
-    * DoppelGanger WightKnight
-  * Lynx - Target Miguel
-    * 1 (get to Level 3 if AntiBlack on Harle)
+  * Lynx - 1 (get to Level 3 if AntiBlack on Harle)
-  * Harle - Target Miguel
-    * Get to Level 4
+  * Harle - Get to Level 4 - Defend (If No Strong-Minded)
   * Everyone
     * Defend until StrongMinded
+  * Miguel will do
   * Lynx
-    * Strengthen WightKnight
-  * Everyone
-    * Defend
-    * Optional: Lynx BlackOut Harle if needed
+    * Strengthen WightKnight / BlackOut Harle if needed
-  * Harle - Target Miguel
-    * Get to Level 4
+  * Harle - Get to Level 4 - Diminish
-    * Diminish
-  * WightKnight - Target Miguel
-    * 3 / 3
+  * WightKnight - 3 / 3
-  * Lynx - Target Miguel
-    * 1 / 2 / 2
+  * Lynx - 1 / 2 / 2
-  * Harle - Target Miguel
-    * 1
-    * EagleEye WightKnight
+  * Harle - 1 - EagleEye WightKnight
-  * WightKnight - Target Miguel
-    * 2 / 3
+  * WightKnight - 2 / 3
-  * Lynx - Target Miguel
-    * 1 / 1 / 2
+  * Lynx - 1 / 1 / 2 - Glidehook
-    * Glidehook
-  * WightKnight - Target Miguel
-    * 2 / 3
+  * WightKnight - 2 / 3
   * Dreamer's Scarf (Common/Rare)
   * **SPLIT AFTER THE WIN MENU**